 That changed late in the summer of 1922 when he was invited to Boston for an old-timers’ game.
 He pitched the first two innings for one squad and Cy Young did so for the other.
 Sadly, Nick was bashed for seven runs in the first frame, though he managed to escape the second inning unscathed.

-A decade later, Kid Nichols received recognition as a key figure helping to launch an expanded Ban Johnson League in the area, for amateur ballplayers under the age of 21.xviii Nichols was drafted to train and coach the Franklin Ice Cream club in 1932.
-The enlarged league produced many notable major leaguers, most prominently Mickey Mantle.
+A decade later, Kid Nichols received recognition as a key figure helping to launch an expanded Ban Johnson League in the area, for amateur ballplayers under the age of 21.18 Nichols was drafted to train and coach the Franklin Ice Cream club in 1932.
+The enlarged league would produce many notable major leaguers, most prominently Mickey Mantle.

 The next year, at the age of 63, Kid Nichols won the Kansas City bowling championship.
 Not much later, his beloved wife Jennie passed away.

-Sportswriters such as Grantland Rice would periodically advocate for Nichols’ election to the Hall of Fame,xx and Nichols’ contemporaries such as Cy Young were reportedly in his corner, but the biggest single boost to his consideration may have come in April of 1948 when a legend who was in many ways his exact opposite, Ty Cobb, loudly and repeatedly clamored for Nichols to join him at Cooperstown.xxi
+Sportswriters would periodically advocate for Nichols’ election to the Hall of Fame, such as Grantland Rice,20 and Nichols’ contemporaries such as Cy Young were reportedly in his corner, but the biggest single boost to his consideration may have come in April of 1948 when a legend who was in many ways his exact opposite, Ty Cobb, loudly and repeatedly clamored for Nichols to join him at Cooperstown.21

 Nichols and the late Mordecai Brown were approved for membership early in 1949, and that June he was inducted into the Hall.
 For four years he was able to bask in that glow, until his death on April 11, 1953, at the age of 83.